 ```

-Finally, we make a chart that shows COVID death rates over time in the four states from the table:
+Finally, we make a chart that shows COVID death rates over time in the four states from the table.
+This chart, made with the geom_col() function, creates a series of bar charts that show change over time by state (using the faceting discussed in Chapter 2).
+Finally, we apply the rocket color palette, apply theme_minimal(), and make a few additional tweaks to the theme.

 # COVID Death Rates Over Time